Probabilistic forecasting: prediction intervals and prediction distribution¶

 Out-sample residuals (non-conditioned on predicted values)¶

-To address this issue, it is possible to use out-sample residuals (residuals from a validation set not seen during training) to estimate the prediction intervals.
+To address the issue of overoptimistic intervals, it is possible to use out-sample residuals (residuals from a validation set not seen during training) to estimate the prediction intervals.
 These residuals can be obtained through backtesting.

 # Backtesting on validation data to obtain out-sample residuals